 Your driving test result

-You’ll pass your test if you make 15 or fewer driving faults with no serious or dangerous faults.
+You will pass your test if you make 15 or fewer driving faults with no serious or dangerous mistakes.

-When the driving test has ended, you can call your instructor over if they didn’t go with you on your test.
-This is so they can listen to the result and help you with any feedback afterwards.
+When the driving test has ended, you can call your instructor to come over if they didn’t go with you on your driving test.
+Driving instructors or anyone else cannot sit in on a driving test during the Covid pandemic.
+Your driving instructor can listen to the result and help you with any feedback afterwards.
 The examiner will tell you if you passed or not and explain how you performed throughout the practical test.

 The different types of faults

-dangerous fault – involves actual danger to you, the examiner, the public or property
+dangerous – involves actual danger to you, the examiner, the public or the property

-driving fault – not potentially dangerous, but if you make the same fault throughout your test it could become a serious fault.
+Driving – not potentially dangerous, but if you make the same fault throughout your test, it could become a serious fault.

 If you pass your test

-The examiner will give you a pass certificate if you pass the test.
-They will also ask you if you want your full licence to be sent to you automatically.
+The examiner will give you a passing certificate if you pass the test.
+They will also ask if you want your full licence sent automatically.

 If you don’t pass

-You can book another test straight away but you will have to wait 10 working days before you can take another test.
+You can book another test immediately, but you will have to wait ten working days before taking another test.
 Working days don’t include Sundays and public holidays.

 Feedback on how Eco-efficient your driving is